Biohazardyee/courses/SUPINFO/Year 1/Courses/3APIS/Day 2/Exercices/express/Test/README.md

-# E-Commerce API Documentation
+# E-Commerce API with JWT Authentication

-Express.js API for managing products and shopping cart with security middleware.
+Express.js API for managing products and shopping cart with JWT-based authentication and bcrypt password hashing.

 ## Setup